Magnetohydrodynamics: Astrophysics

-MHD applies to astrophysics, including stars, the interplanetary medium (space between the planets), and possibly within the interstellar medium (space between the stars) and jets.
-Most astrophysical systems are not in local thermal equilibrium, and therefore require an additional kinematic treatment to describe all the phenomena within the system (see Astrophysical plasma).
+MHD applies to astrophysics, including stars, the interplanetary medium (space between the planets), the interstellar medium (space between the stars), and jets.
+Most astrophysical systems are not in local thermal equilibrium and therefore require an additional kinematic treatment to describe all the phenomena within the system (see Astrophysical plasma).

 Sunspots are caused by the Sun's magnetic fields, as Joseph Larmor theorized in 1919.
-The solar wind is also governed by MHD.
-The differential solar rotation may be the long-term effect of magnetic drag at the poles of the Sun, an MHD phenomenon due to the Parker spiral shape assumed by the extended magnetic field of the Sun.
+The solar wind, predicted by Eugene Parker, is also described by MHD.
+The differential solar rotation may be the long-term effect of magnetic drag at the Sun's poles, an MHD phenomenon resulting from the Parker spiral shape of the Sun's extended magnetic field.

-Previously, theories describing the formation of the Sun and planets could not explain how the Sun has 99.87% of the mass, yet only 0.54% of the angular momentum in the Solar System.
-In a closed system such as the cloud of gas and dust from which the Sun was formed, mass and angular momentum are both conserved.
-That conservation would imply that as the mass concentrated in the center of the cloud to form the Sun, it would spin faster, much like a skater pulling their arms in.
-The high speed of rotation predicted by early theories would have flung the proto-Sun apart before it could have formed.
-However, magnetohydrodynamic effects transfer the Sun's angular momentum into the outer solar system, slowing its rotation.
+Previously, theories describing the formation of the Sun and planets could not explain how the Sun contains 99.87% of the mass, yet only 0.54% of the angular momentum, in the Solar System.
+In a closed system, such as the cloud of gas and dust from which the Sun formed, mass and angular momentum are both conserved.
+That conservation would imply that, as the mass concentrated at the center of the cloud to form the Sun, it would spin faster, much like a skater pulling in their arms.
+The high rotational speed predicted by early theories would have flung the proto-Sun apart before it could form.
+However, magnetohydrodynamic effects transfer the Sun's angular momentum to the outer solar system, slowing its rotation.

-Breakdown of ideal MHD (in the form of magnetic reconnection) is known to be the likely cause of solar flares.
-The magnetic field in a solar active region over a sunspot can store energy that is released suddenly as a burst of motion, X-rays, and radiation when the main current sheet collapses, reconnecting the field.
+Breakdown of ideal MHD, in the form of magnetic reconnection, is thought to be the likely cause of solar flares.
+The magnetic field in a solar active region above a sunspot can store energy that is suddenly released as a burst of motion, X-rays, and radiation when the main current sheet collapses and reconnects the field.

 Magnetic confinement fusion

-MHD describes a wide range of physical phenomena occurring in fusion plasmas in devices such as tokamaks or stellarators.
+MHD describes a wide range of physical phenomena occurring in fusion plasmas in devices such as tokamaks and stellarators.

-The Grad-Shafranov equation derived from ideal MHD describes the equilibrium of axisymmetric toroidal plasma in a tokamak.
-In tokamak experiments, the equilibrium during each discharge is routinely calculated and reconstructed, which provides information on the shape and position of the plasma controlled by currents in external coils.
+The Grad-Shafranov equation, derived from ideal MHD, describes the equilibrium of axisymmetric toroidal plasma in a tokamak.
+In tokamak experiments, the equilibrium during each discharge is routinely calculated and reconstructed, providing information on the shape and position of the plasma controlled by currents in external coils.

-MHD stability theory is known to govern the operational limits of tokamaks.
-For example, the ideal MHD kink modes provide hard limits on the achievable plasma beta (Troyon limit) and plasma current (set by the $q > 2$ requirement of the safety factor).
+MHD stability theory governs the operational limits of tokamaks.
+For example, ideal MHD kink modes provide hard limits on the achievable plasma beta (Troyon limit) and plasma current (set by the $q > 2$ requirement for the safety factor).

-In a tokamak, instabilities also emerge from resistive MHD.
-For instance, tearing modes are instabilities arising within the framework of non-ideal MHD.
-This is an active field of research, since these instabilities are the starting point for disruptions.
+In a tokamak, instabilities also arise from resistive MHD.
+For instance, tearing modes are instabilities that arise within the framework of non-ideal MHD.
+This is an active field of research because these instabilities are the starting point for disruptions.

 Sensors

-Magnetohydrodynamic sensors are used for precision measurements of angular velocities in inertial navigation systems such as in aerospace engineering.
-Accuracy improves with the size of the sensor.
-The sensor is capable of surviving in harsh environments.
+Magnetohydrodynamic sensors are used for precise measurements of angular velocity in inertial navigation systems such as those used in aerospace engineering.
+Accuracy improves with sensor size.
+The sensor is capable of operating in harsh environments.